 As if trying to meet someone that you’re attracted to, compatible with, and interested in isn’t hard enough…add a couple bad dates into the mix and you may want to throw the towel in on dating altogether.
-After a bad date, you start thinking to yourself “Maybe being single isn’t that bad after all” or “Why me?!”
+After a bad date, you start asking yourself “Maybe being single isn’t that bad after all” or “Why me?!”
 Trust me, I get it!
-I, myself am no stranger to the bad date.
+I, myself, am no stranger to the bad date.
 In fact, I can remember one quite vividly that sent me home in tears by the end of the night (I’m highly emotional, don’t judge me).
 Looking back on it now, I definitely would’ve handled that situation differently.
 But hey, you live and you learn right?
 If that horrible date never happened, I wouldn’t be able to share some of my knowledge with you!

 Let’s be honest, most dates don’t necessarily start out bad.
 There are a ton of factors that could make a date take a turn for the worst.
 Maybe the attraction is not what you expected, the conversation is just as bland as ever, you two have opposing political views, maybe too much liquor was consumed, or there’s confusion about who should pay the bill.
 Whatever it is, don’t beat yourself up about it!
 It happens to the best of us.